3nol/nix-photogimp3/README.md

 - `packages.${system}.photogimp3-with-plugins`

 They should work analogous to `pkgs.gimp3` and `pkgs.gimp3-with-plugins`.
-Note that the plain `photogimp3` package is aliased to `default`, as well.
+The plain `photogimp3` package is aliased to `default`, as well.

 ### Apps

-Additionally, this repository provides two Nix apps as tooling.
+Additionally, this repository provides two Nix apps for tooling.
 - `nix run .#photogimp3-reset`
 - `nix run .#photogimp3-clean`

-They exists for the reason that [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) is _not_ run in a sandbox and, instead, overwrites "$HOME/.config/GIMP/3.0".
+They exist for the reason that [PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) is **not** run in a sandbox and, instead, overwrites "$HOME/.config/GIMP/3.0".
 Resetting re-initializes this configuration directory with the default GIMP 3.0 configuration.
-Cleaning will purge all XDG base directories of GIMP data.
+Cleaning will purge all XDG base directories of GIMP 3.0 data.

 ## Prerequisites